meyywwg/tds_project1/README.md

 5. **Rate Limiting**:
    - To avoid hitting API rate limits, a `time.sleep(1)` call is included after each request.
 This ensures that there is a one-second pause between requests.

+## Interesting Findings

+After analyzing the data, one of the most surprising findings was that the programming language with highest number of stars per repository is TSQL.

+Alos there exists a very weak positive correlation between users' **number of repositories** and their **number of followers**.

+There also exists a negative correlation between the  word count in the **bio** and the number of **followers**.
+Contrary to common belief that a longer, more detailed bio would attract more followers, the analysis revealed that users with shorter bios  actually garnered a higher average number of followers compared to those with extensive bios.

+Additionally, we observed that developers who indicated they were **hireable** were more likely to share their email addresses, hinting at a possible trend where more open communication facilitates networking and professional opportunities.